 Well, Google scanning our emails as a technique to target audiences more efficiently is an example of digital marketing in the process.
 However, now that they are not doing that, I guess they will use other methods of lining our mailboxes with advertisements.
 And Snapchat’s SnapMaps is a great way to use geo-tagging to boost your social media following and engage with millennials to get your business on the map.

 So in a generation where our personal devices have consumed our lives, where does the line of privacy start or end?
-Are there any scary thoughts you have about such digital marketing tactics?
+Are there any scary thoughts you have about these digital marketing tactics?